ScottXTra/CrackMe/README.md

 # CrackMe
-I run crack me challenges on the a discord server.
+I run crack me challenges on a discord server.
 This repo will store all solved challenges